Team Spirit (film)

 Team Spirit (L'Outsider) is a 2016 French drama film directed by Christophe Barratier.

 Plot

 Based on the true life story of Jérôme Kerviel, a French trader who was convicted in the 2008 Société Générale trading loss for breach of trust, forgery and unauthorized use of the bank's computers, resulting in losses valued at €4.9 billion.

 Kerviel was born in 1977 in a small fishing town in Brittany.
 He and his brother were brought up simply by their hardworking parents who were devoted to each other.
-He earned a master's degree in Finance.
+He earned a master's degree in finance.

 In 2000, the Société Générale recruits him in the middle office.
-This "Secretariat" has the task of accounting for orders placed by traders to the legendary trading floor.
-The young Jerome Kerviel will learn fast, very fast ...
+This "secretariat" has the task of accounting for orders placed by traders to the legendary trading floor.
+The young Jérôme Kerviel will learn fast, very fast ...